felnne/ansible-php5/README.md

 **MAY** be specified.

 Specifies configuration options for the XDebug Extension.
+See the *Usage* section for details on the default options set for this extension.

 Structured as a list of items, with each item having the following properties: